Privacy Policy

 Collection

-We only collect personal information if this is needed to carry out Service operations or to comply with our legal obligations.
+We only collect personal information that is reasonably necessary for or related to carrying out Service operations or complying with our legal obligations.
 We will take reasonable steps to make sure you know we have your personal information, how we got it and how we’ll handle it.

 By enrolling your child in our Service, parents consent to the collection of personal information in accordance with this Privacy and Confidentiality Statement.